jwolski2/nil/README.md

 make build-docker
 ```

-This target builds 2 images tagged `zkp-client:latest` and `zkp-server:latest`
+This target builds 2 images tagged `nil-client:latest` and `nil-server:latest`
 for the client and server applications, respectively.

 ## :whale: Running the Application from Docker